 Explain that museums are a wonderful way to find out how people lived before us, how they live now and how they might live in the future!
 They present information in the form of displays, dioramas, interactive games and activities, videos and so many other ways!
 Museums can also show you the creative works of crafts people, artists and musicians.
 Sometimes art museums are called galleries.
 Ask students if they have ever been to an art gallery.

-Tell students that they are going to create an art gallery in their classroom.
+Tell students that they are going to create an art gallery in their classroom, or online.

 While listening to the music, students create an artistic masterpiece that they think matches the way they feel when they hear that music.

 When students have finished, ask: